Bean-jun/mini-gateway/README.md

 ## Configuration

-The g-server configuration is defined in a YAML file.
+The mini-gateway configuration is defined in a YAML file.
 Below is an example configuration:

 ```yaml
 server_blocks: